WELCOME TO music

 Trips & Extra Curricular Activities

 The Music department has an extensive extra-curricular programme, both independently and in conjunction with the other Performing Arts departments, and we are immensely proud of what we achieve in this area on a yearly basis.
-Clubs on offer include Junior, Senior and G&T choirs, Jazz Band, String group, Folk Band, Wind Band and Ukulele group.
-We run regular trips to concerts and the theatre, both locally and nationally, and will soon be embarking upon our fourth European tour.
+We offer an extensive range of extra- curricular groups including our choir, jazz band, folk band, wind band, big band and string group.
+We run regular trips to concerts and the theatre, both locally and nationally, and embark on a European tour bi-annually.

-Miss S Moore – (Head of Performing Arts & ELT)
+Miss S Moore – (Head of Performing Arts)

 Mrs R Fowler – (Music Coordinator)